axelarnetwork/axelar-amplifier/tools/migration-remover/README.md

 The substring `#[migrate_from_version("0.0")]` in the template is automatically replaced with the current `major.minor` version from the contract's `Cargo.toml` file.

+For best results, all migration-related code (e.g. `migrate` entry-point, `MigrateMsg`) should be inside the `migrations` module and the entry point re-exported in the contract's module using `pub use migrations::migrate;`

 ### Usage

 ```bash